quarkslab/whvp/README.md

 ```

 The second type of snapshot use also `pykd` to make dump a valid context from a Windbg instance.
+To use it you need to launch the `pykd_dump_context.py` script in your Windbg instance.

 ```
 kd> !load pykd